 Seal-ed with a Kiss

-Jo Parker (Sara Rue - Don't Wake Mommy) is a romance novelist who not only has no romance in her life, having sworn off of relationships altogether, but her last book was a disaster and is facing a 3 month deadline to complete her next book, which is heading the same way.
+Jo Parker (Sara Rue - Don't Wake Mommy) is a romance novelist who not only has no romance in her life, having sworn off of men altogether, but her last book was a disaster and is facing a 3 month deadline to complete her next book, which is heading the same way.
 With her next book due to be about a romance involving a Navy Seal she agrees to take part in a military style boot camp run by Colin Shaw (Steve Bacic - Undergrad Nightmare), a former Navy Seal, a man she is already acquainted with having bumped into him on the street outside her publishers office.
-Despite not on to be ordered about or over exerting herself Jo discovers talents she never realised and surprises Colin at the same time.
+Despite not one to be ordered about or over exerting herself Jo discovers talents she never realised and surprises Colin at the same time.

 One of my favourite movies is "Private Benjamin" with the comedy of Goldie Hawn being a fish out of water recruit providing plenty of humour as she struggles and tries to find excuses to get out of training until she finally comes good.
 And parts of the Hallmark movie "All for Love" captures some of the same as we have Jo forced to take part in some tough military style training and of course is a fish out of water who struggles with it.
 But as I just mentioned, "All for Love" is a Hallmark movie so whilst we have the comedy of Jo struggling with assault courses and discipline we also have the expected chalk n cheese romance as Jo and Colin end up falling for each other despite Jo winding him up and Colin thinking she is a princess who hasn't worked a day in her life.
 It means that "All for Love" is familiar but also fun especially as Colin doesn't do the romantic nonsense which Jo writes about.